valyala/gorpc/README.md

 Currently gorpc is successfully used in highly loaded production environment serving up to 40K qps.
-Switching from http-based rpc to gorpc reduced required network bandwidth by more than 10 times.
+Switching from http-based rpc to gorpc reduced required network bandwidth from 100 Mbit/s to 8 Mbit/s.